 3- Start with a small area of grout that is dirty

-Spray the prepared solution.
+Spray the prepared solution on the grout.
 Let it sit for about five minutes, then wipe the solution away with a sponge or clean cloth.

-If that does not work, spray the solution again and then work it into the grout using a grout brush.
+If that does not work, spray the solution again and then work it into using a grout brush.
 This should allow you to scrub out the stains that are present.

 Finally, use a wet vacuum cleaner to extract the remaining dirt, residues, mold, or mildew that the cleaning solution has removed.